isiahmeadows/mithril.js/design/rationale.md

 But on top of that, I still see people asking what to do about testing, about rendering to HTML (usually for isomorphic apps), about CSS transition handling, and all of those *have* existing modules and/or patterns, things that we'd see less of if we moved it all into the core repo and published it all as one giant step to npm.
 It's less hassle for us, less hassle for users.

 Note that we would still keep out of core things that can't feasibly be kept *in* core due to naming restrictions, like ESLint's inability to comprehend packages that aren't either `eslint-plugin-*` or `@scope/eslint-plugin-*`.
-Those would live in separate repos necessarily, and would also be useful for keeping integration-specific modules out of core.
+Those would live in separate packages necessarily, and would also be useful for keeping integration-specific modules out of core.

 ## Removing trusted vnodes